nikktro/Arduino-FAN-Control/readme.md

 This project was done for remote control fan with wifi.
-Also it may be control by controller
+Can also be managed by a controller